- Your Government

 Depending on available funding, the anticipated elements included in each phase of the project are:

-- Boat launch replacement with wider, steeper launch (elevated design allows water and sand to move underneath the launch, better for fish habitat)
+- Boat launch replacement with wider, steeper launch (elevated design allows water and sand to move underneath the launch, which is better for fish habitat and easier for launching)

 - New parking lot to better connect and separate cars and boat trailers from pedestrians

 - Central backshore berm, interim path connections, removing paving along the shoreline, planting and removing the sea wall along the central segment